 Certain types of equipment and cargo require special CDL endorsements:

-- Doubles and triples (this endorsement is for transporting two or three trailers in tandem)
+- Doubles and triples - for transporting two or three trailers in tandem

-- Tanker (this endorsement is for transporting bulk liquids and gasses in containers that are 119 gallons or larger)
+- Tanker - for transporting bulk liquids and gasses in containers that are 119 gallons or larger

-- Hazmat (this endorsement is for transporting materials classified as hazardous materials by the U.S. Department of Transportation)
+- Hazmat - for transporting materials classified as hazardous materials by the U.S. Department of Transportation

-- Passenger (This endorsement is for operating a passenger transport vehicle such as a bus)
+- Passenger - for operating a passenger transport vehicle such as a bus

 Unified Carrier Registration (UCR) is a federal fee and registration for companies and individuals conducting interstate commerce.
-The cost ranges from $59 - $56,977 and is based on fleet size.
+The cost ranges from $59 to $56,977 and is based on fleet size.
+If you run under another carrier’s authority, UCR could be covered through that carrier.

 The International Registration Plan (IRP) is the process for registering for apportioned license plates for commercial vehicles and trailer equipment.